 Each of these artifacts of Nature defy our daily understanding of our existence and together they present an intriguing paradox.

 Each year, Grand Canyon is visited by millions of travelers seeking its beauty and tranquility.
-Very few realize that uranium has been mined in Grand Canyon.
+Of these visitors, a very few realize that uranium has been mined in Grand Canyon, and within the boundaries of the national park, from the 1950s until 1969.
 Far fewer realize that within a very short distance of where they stand and take in the beauty of the Canyon lie richly concentrated deposits of uranium.
-One has to imagine that if visitors knew of this unseen, toxic element bound up in that wonderous landscape, many would have a far different experience.
+One has to imagine that if every visitor knew of this hidden, potentially highly toxic, element bound up in that landscape, many would have a very different experience standing on the rim of the Canyon or hiking along its popular trails.
 It is a sublime landscape and one that harbors images of Gotterdammerung.

-To the general public, uranium represents an intense—but poorly understood—threat.
+To the general public, uranium represents an intense—and often misunderstood—threat.
 Uranium in its natural state, as found in breccia pipes, emits relatively low levels of radioactivity and is not particularly dangerous.
-However, news reports of nuclear accidents like the 2011 catastrophe at Fukishima Daiichi Nuclear Power Plant in Japan, the historical photographs of the two atomic weapons dropped on Japan in 1945, and subsequent atomic bomb tests depict apocalyptic scenes of unimaginable power and violence.
+However, news reports of nuclear accidents like the 2011 catastrophe at Fukishima Daiichi Nuclear Power Plant in Japan, the historical photographs of the two atomic weapons dropped on Japan in 1945, and subsequent atomic bomb tests depict scenes of apocalyptic magnitude.